Enter the Dragon: SQL 2012 on Server Core

-Speaker Abstract: Mark Broadbent is a SQL Server MCM with more than 17 years of experience working with SQL Server and owner of SQLCloud, a consultancy specialising in concurrency control and highly available solutions.
+Speaker Abstract: Mark Broadbent is a SQL Server MCM and Microsoft Data Platform MVP with more than 17 years of experience working with SQL Server and owner of SQLCloud, a consultancy specialising in concurrency control and highly available solutions.

 He is the founder of the UK's SQLSaturday Cambridge (its first and largest), SharePoint Saturday Cambridge and East Anglia SQL Server User Group -an official PASS Chapter.

 Mark also runs the Hybrid Virtual Chapter and is a founding member of SQL Nexus -an international SQL Server focused event.